-What music will a Ceilidh Band play?
+What music will they play?

-Ceilidh bands will perform a range of jaunty, lively and uplifting traditional Scottish dance music, Irish ceili & traditional English folk music music, intermingled with slower waltzes (allowing you to catch your breath a bit!).
+They usually perform a range of jaunty, lively and uplifting traditional Scottish dance music, Irish ceili & traditional English folk music music, intermingled with slower waltzes (allowing you to catch your breath a bit!).
 They’re likely to play any of a range of traditional tunes, including: